 Kate talked about her process of writing Bitter Greens, from the initial desire to retell ‘Rapunzel’ to how the idea developed.
 As a child, she spent a lot of time in hospital due to an accident which damaged her eye.
 Her mother gave her a book of fairy tales to read, and being so shut away from the world she found it easy to identify with Rapunzel.
 However, she always wondered about the fate of the witch.
 Did she ever get out of the tower?
 If so, how?
 What did she do afterwards?
 It was this line of thought that led Kate to wanting to write her own version of the story.

-As a children’s author, she initially tried retelling ‘Rapunzel’ for this or a YA audience as a fantasy novel.
-But eventually she realised that it was never meant to be a story for children, because when you stop and analyse it there are some dark themes present (such as violence, sexuality and madness) which could only reach their full potential in an adult novel.
+As a children’s author, she initially tried retelling ‘Rapunzel’ for a YA audience as a fantasy novel.
+However, she realised that it was never meant to be a story for children, because when you stop and analyse it there are some dark themes present (such as violence, sexuality, and madness) which could only reach their full potential in an adult novel.

-Fairy tales vary depending on the country they’re from, Kate explained.
-Italian fairy tales tend to be very bawdy and lively, with obvious sexual references.
+Kate explained how fairy tales can vary depending on the country they’re from.
+Italian fairy tales tend to be very bawdy and lively, with blatant sexual references.
 French fairy tales, on the other hand, are more sedate and less explicit.
-Many were told be aristocratic women, like Charlotte-Rose, in literary salons.
+Many were told by aristocratic women, like Charlotte-Rose, in literary salons.
 Women were heavily restricted by society, having their marriages arranged which often led to miserable lives.
 To them, thoughts of charming princes and true love were daydreams; a welcome escape from their harsh realities.
 Fairy tales are constantly borrowing motifs from one another, making many of them similar no matter where they’re from.
-This makes them both recognisable and different, because not all retellings re-use the exact same set of motifs every time.
+This makes them both recognisable and different, because not all retellings reuse the exact same set of motifs every time.

 Fairy tales also lack what Kate called a ‘crystalised’ form.
-Because some have so many variations, no definitive original exists.
-Therefore, when working on a retelling it’s possible to decide for yourself which version is going to be your source.
-For example, the recent Disney film Maleficent used their own earlier film, Sleeping Beauty, as their crystal.
-All retellings are a positive thing as they keep the essence of the tales alive, but it’s interesting note which versions are consistently reused.
+There are so many variations of the same stories, it’s impossible to pinpoint a definitive ‘original.’
+Therefore, when working on a retelling, it’s possible to decide for yourself which version is going to be your source.

 After the book club meeting, I got the chance to speak to Kate for awhile.
 I had emailed her a few days before explaining that I’m a fairy tale fanatic and currently writing my dissertation about them, and asking if we could have a chat.
 She agreed, which made me stupidly excited followed by nervous.
 What was I going to say?
 Where fairy tales are concerned, there’s always too much!
-But it turned out that I didn’t need to worry, because once I got to that moment everything I’d thought about prior to it decided to fly from my brain.
+But it turned out that I didn’t need to worry, because once I got to that moment everything I’d prepared fled from my brain.
 I just started mindlessly babbling about Sleeping Beauty and my degree.
-Classy.
 But Kate was lovely and reassuring, and gave me some fantastic advice.

-We walked and talked.
-I confessed that I’m struggling with my retelling at the moment, mostly because I’m not sure what I want to keep from the original and how it will all fit together.
+I confessed that I’m struggling with my Sleeping Beauty retelling at the moment, mostly because I’m not sure what I want to keep from my crystal and how it will all fit together.
 She told me that there are two different types of retellings:

 - A pure retelling, which more or less follows the fairy tale exactly (like she did for Bitter Greens)